 Parents and co-drivers are an important part of a new driver’s training.
 Parents can keep track of a student’s progress through a secure on-line portal and by reviewing coach’s notes in a log book.
 Parents are also invited to ride along during in-car lessons at any time.
 Coaches are available by phone, text or email to answer a parent’s questions and will help ensure that the co-driver’s training is fully integrated with the rest of the program.

-While it is not a formal part of the GLP curriculum, GLP students will also gain access to Mercedes-Benz Driving Academy for New Drivers ground breaking e-learning modules and personal risk assessment exercises.
-In fact, in order to prepare our learners for the safest possible driving experience, we insist that all our GLP students complete the e-learning and risk assessment before getting their “N”.
+While it is not a formal part of the GLP curriculum, GLP students will also gain access to our very own ground breaking e-learning modules and personal risk assessment exercises.
+In order to prepare our learners for the safest possible driving experience, we insist that all our GLP students complete the e-learning and risk assessment before getting their “N”.

 **108 hours of supervised driving practice + 12 hours on-road lessons = 120 hours.
 A large-scale Swedish study (Gregersen, 2000) concluded that a total of 117.5 hours of pre-solo driving practice can reduce a new driver’s crash risk by 40%.
 108 hours is a very manageable target for supervised driving practice when spread over the 12 month learner period in B.C. (= about 2 hours per week).

 ¹Manual transmission lessons are dependent on the student comfort level, and our goal is a minimum of 4 lessons in the manual transmission.